cloudera/terraform-provider-cdp/README.md

 on versioning our provider.
 See the [change log](./CHANGELOG.md) for the release history.

+To make a new release:

-When an appropriate commit has been identified for release, the release author should first review the change log and update it as necessary.
-Ideally this should be a no-op as it should have been maintained along the way.
-Once the change log looks gooda github release should be created.
-It should be tagged with the appropriate semantic version tag, e.g. v0.0.1 as part of creating the github release.
-Binaries should be manually produced and attached to the release.
+* Review the change log and update it as necessary.
+Ideally the content is up-to-date as it has been maintained along the way.
+Note the data of the release and create a new, empty unreleased entry at the top.
+* Tag the comit with an appropriate semantic version, e.g. `git tag v0.0.1`.
+* Push the tag: `git push --tags`.
+* Create a github release off the tag.
+ * The title of the release should be `tag (Month Day, Year)`.
+ * The change log entry for the release should be copied as the description.
+ * Build distributable artifacts by running `make dist`.
+Attach the binary and checksum artifacts to the release.
+Ideally we will produce macos and linux binaries for each release.
+ * Until otherwise noted, select the pre-release checkbox to indicate that we are not yet production ready.